Overfishing: A Current Serious Environmental Problem

 3. What is overfishing

-For a sustaining life on our planet, aquatic creature and overall health and safety of marine life is crucial (Rinkesh, 2020).
+For a sustaining life on our planet, aquatic creatures and overall health and safety of marine life is crucial (Rinkesh, 2020).

-Thus, in 2018 around 6 billion tons of fish and other invertebrates were caught from the seas worldwide which means 30 to 35 % of the marine population are overfished with 60% are fully fished based on the latest available data.
+Thus, in 2018, around 6 billion tons of fish and other invertebrates were caught from the seas worldwide, which means 30 to 35% of the marine population were overfished with 60% fully fished based on the latest available data.
 (FAO, 2018).

 Many seas and oceans around the world are subject to unsustainable fishing practices including 40% of fish stocks in the North-East Atlantic and 87% in the Mediterranean and Black Seas (STECF, 2019).

-As a result of prolonged and widespread overfishing, nearly a third of the world’s assessed fisheries are now in deep trouble and makes the fishing industry the main threat to marine wildlife.
+As a result of prolonged and widespread overfishing, nearly a third of the world’s assessed fisheries are now in deep trouble, making the fishing industry the main threat to marine wildlife.

 However, due to early well-managed fisheries, some northern European fish stocks are getting better and are at their maximum sustainable yields like those in the Norwegian Sea and Barents Sea (Froese et al., 2018).

 4. Climate change impacts on ocean aquatic life